manuelbieh/react-book/advanced-concepts/refs.md

 Let's extend our example from above and assume that we want to create a **HOC** to show all of our form elements in a unified layout.
 Thus, a **HOC** `withInputStyles` is created which can wrap `input` elements in which it is possible to assign them a ref.

 This procedure is a little complicated and I have found it a little complicated to explain this properly in written form without confusing the reader further.
 Instead, I invite you to inspect the following code closely and read its associated comments.
-As soon the idea of **Higher Order Components**  and **forwardRefs** has manifested in your head, the example should be sufficient to understand the actual explanation.
+As soon the idea of **Higher Order Components**  and **forwardRefs** begins to make sense, the example should be sufficient to understand the actual explanation.
 And if it is not clear from the get go: this case is so incredibly rare that you will not need it much in practice.

 So let's look at the example of **forwardRef** and **Higher Order Components**: